 Indian Rupee Opens Weaker Against The U.S Dollar

-The Indian rupee opened weaker against the U.S. dollar on Tuesday, tracking the strength of the greenback in the global market.The local currency weakened six paise to open at Rs 82.31.
-It closed at Rs 82.25 on Monday, according to Bloomberg data.Reliance Securities expected the rupee to open in the range of Rs 82.2500 to Rs 82.2600 against the U.S. dollar compared with Rs 82.2450 in the previous session.
-"The trading range for the ...
+The Indian rupee opened weaker against the U.S. dollar on Thursday as weak global sentiments increased demand for safe-haven dollars.
+The sentiments of markets were hurt after Fitch cut the U.S. government rating from AAA to AA+.The local currency depreciated 12 paise to open at Rs 82.71 against the U.S. dollar on Thursday; this is the weakest open since May 31.
+It closed at 82.59 on Wednesday, according to Bloomberg data.Reliance Se...

-The Indian rupee opened weaker against the U.S. dollar on Tuesday, tracking the strength of the greenback in the global market.
+The Indian rupee opened weaker against the U.S. dollar on Thursday as weak global sentiments increased demand for safe-haven dollars.
+The sentiments of markets were hurt after Fitch cut the U.S. government rating from AAA to AA+.

-The local currency weakened six paise to open at Rs 82.31.
-It closed at Rs 82.25 on Monday, according to Bloomberg data.
+The local currency depreciated 12 paise to open at Rs 82.71 against the U.S. dollar on Thursday; this is the weakest open since May 31.
+It closed at 82.59 on Wednesday, according to Bloomberg data.

 ADVERTISEMENT